booch/presentations/Laziness/slides.md

 ???

 - Define a Data class with `define` and list of fields
-- Create a new instance with `new` and field values by name
+- Create a new instance with `new`
+    - Pass field values by name

 ---

-# Data Class - Definition
+# Data Class - Subclass

 ~~~ ruby
 class Person < Data.define(:name, :age)